googleapis/google-api-python-client/docs/oauth-server.md

 1. Build a service object for the API that you want to call.
 You build a a service object by calling the build function with the name and version of the API and the authorized Http object.
 For example, to call version 1beta3 of the [Cloud SQL Administration API](https://cloud.google.com/sql/docs/admin-api/):

-    ```py
+    ```python
     import googleapiclient.discovery

     sqladmin = googleapiclient.discovery.build('sqladmin', 'v1beta3', credentials=credentials)
     ```

-1. Make requests to the API service using the [interface provided by the service object](https://developers.google.com/api-client-library/python/start/get_started#build).
+1. Make requests to the API service using the interface provided by the service object.
 For example, to list the instances of Cloud SQL databases in the example-123 project:

-    ```py
+    ```python
     response = sqladmin.instances().list(project='example-123').execute()
     ```